 State identity

-State identity, the legal framework and institutional arrangements are based on secular norms and principles.
-The constitution provides for the separation of state and religion.
-Political institutions and the legal order are not guided by religious dogmas.
+The state’s identity, legal framework and institutional arrangements are based on secular norms and principles.
+The constitution provides for the separation of church and state.

-Sierra Leone is predominantly Muslim, an estimated 80% of the population, the remaining 20% being considered Christians, forms of syncretism being common.
-Most Muslims follow the Sunni tradition of Islam, about 10% are adherents to the Ahmadiyya.
-The majority of Christians follow one of the established protestant denominations, but Pentecostal churches are on the rise.
+Sierra Leone is a predominantly Muslim nation – an estimated 80% of the population is Muslim.
+The remaining 20% are considered Christians, with some form of syncretism common.
+Most Muslims follow the Sunni tradition of Islam, while about 10% are adherents to the Ahmadiyya sect.
+A majority of Christians follow established Protestant denominations, but Pentecostal churches are on the rise.

-Ethnic and religious identities correlate to a certain extent, but most ethnic groups adhere to more than one religion.
+Ethnic and religious identities correlate to a certain extent, but most ethnic groups follow more than one religion.

-The relations between adherents of various religions are good, inter-religious violence is extremely rare, and organizations like the Inter-Religious Council of Sierra Leone (IRCSL) foster mutual respect and understanding.
+The relations between followers of the religions are good in principle.
+Inter-religious violence is extremely rare, and organizations like the Inter-Religious Council of Sierra Leone foster mutual respect and understanding.

 No interference of religious dogmas

-Mismanagement, corruption, clientelism and the lack of human, as well as material resources curtail the functioning of state institutions on all administrative levels.
+Mismanagement, corruption, clientelism and the lack of both human and material resources curtail the functioning of state institutions at all administrative levels.

 Basic administration